kamranmuazzam/aca-demia/pages/IUFGR.md

-alias:: Intra-Uterine Fetal Growth Retardation definition:: IUFGR is said to be present in those babies whose birth wegiht is below the 10th percentile of the average for the gestational age #obs-prof-card
+alias:: Intra-Uterine Fetal Growth Retardation definition:: IUFGR is said to be present in those babies whose birth wegiht is below the 10th percentile of the average for the gestational age #obspc

-- # Difference between symmetrical & asymmetrical IUFGR #obs-prof-card
+- # Difference between symmetrical & asymmetrical IUFGR #obspc
 	- |Symmetric IUFGR|Asymmetrical IUFGR|
 	  |--|--|
 	  |Uniformly small|Head larger than abdomen|